Exposed circuits, linear quotients, and chordal clutters: Final Remarks

 In the process of generalizing Kruskal's algorithm for finding minimal spanning trees, the authors of \cite{CulGurSti} use the following property of properly exposed edges in a chordal graph.

-\begin{thm}[\cite{CulGurSti}] Suppose $G$ is a chordal graph, and let $\partial G$ denote the edge-induced subgraph of $G$ determined by the properly exposed edges of $G$.
+\begin{thm}\cite[Theorem~12]{CulGurSti} Suppose $G$ is a chordal graph, and let $\partial G$ denote the edge-induced subgraph of $G$ determined by the properly exposed edges of $G$.
 Then every connected component of $\partial G$ is $2$-edge connected. \end{thm}

 We do not know if something similar holds in the context of higher-dimensional $d$-clutters.
 Is it the case that properly exposed circuits in a chordal $d$-clutter are also contained in some version of higher-dimensional cycles?
-This would potentially lead to progress on Conjecture \ref{conj:Simon}.
 One also wonders if there is an interpretation of Theorem \ref{thm:cycles} in the context of commutative algebra.

 Another natural question to ask is if the generalization of Kruskal's algorithm that relies on Theorem \ref{thm:cycles} can be generalized to the context of higher dimensional complexes or more general matroids.
 In particular given a circuit-weighted $d$-clutter ${\mathcal C}$ can one find a minimal `spanning tree' by removing properly exposed faces?
 Note that the connectivity of such a spanning tree is not simply vanishing of the top $(d-1)$-homology of the simlicial complex $\Delta$ defined by the circuits (thought of as facets of $\Delta$), but also vanishing of the $(d-2)$ homology of the complex obtained by also including its complete $(d-2)$-skeleton (see Figure \ref{fig:connclutter}).